 Immigration is a core aspect of the United States of America, but it is a complex and often challenging process to legally relocate to this country.
-This is particularly true if you or a loved one’s status is “illegal.”

 For those facing immigration proceedings, a critical step is the immigration master hearing, also known as the master calendar hearing.
 This guide will help you understand what to expect if you or someone you know is scheduled for such a hearing.